acarismet/SSH-KEY-How-To-GenerateAndAdd/README.md

 ## Why We Need SSH Key and How It Works?

-**SSH Key** saves you time by preventing you from having to log in with a password for every transaction on GitHub.
+**SSH Key** saves your time by preventing you from having to log in with a password for every transaction on GitHub.
 With this key GitHub recognizes easily that the one is trying to do something is exactly you.
 When you generate **SSH Key**, it creates two different keys.
 One of them is **Private Key** which stays in your device and other one **Public Key** which goes to GitHub.
 To use an analogy, **Private Key** is the lock keeps you safe and **Public Key** is the unique key for this lock.
 If two keys match GitHub defines authority for you.

 ## Step by Step Generating and Adding New SSH Key